mirjalal/SignalR/README.md

 ------------
 To build C# project open `.sln` of the solution in your Visual Studio.
 In `WinFormsServer.cs` change change the value of <i>serverURI </i> variable as you want (btw, replace 27 port number with your own number in `CreateFirewallRule()` method in the same file).
 Select <b>WinFormsServer</b> application and from `Debug` menu in your IDE select `Start without debugging`.
 Hit `Start` button in running application to start the SignalR server.

 To build [Android app](https://github.com/mirjalal/SignalR/tree/master/Client) open it in your Android Studio.
 Generate a key and keystore and [sign your app](https://developer.android.com/studio/publish/app-signing.html).
+Connect your virtual or physical device to Android Studio and deploy project to it.
+Make sure that your device(s) connected to the internet.
+In main screen enter desired username (nickname) and hit `Sign in`.
+Then, the Snackbar will show your connection status after a while.
+If connection succeeded you can start chatting with others (btw, if you connected to the <i>server</i> you can see your device's GUID that given by SignalR in server app).

+## Warning to developer
 Close look to [16th line](https://github.com/mirjalal/SignalR/blob/master/Client/app/build.gradle#L16) and <b>DO NOT CHANGE</b> it, otherwise application will not work and try to do not make unnecessary change.

 Contributing
 ------------